-11 Ways to Liven Up Your Kid’s Spring Break
+11 Ways to Liven Up Your Spring Break

-A week off school with nothing to do gets kids all excited until spring break begins and they are bored out of their mind.
-If you’re looking for ideas and places to keep your kiddo’s creative juices running until school starts again, look no further.
-We’ve put together a cheat sheet of last-minute, sure-to-please, boredom busters for that long school-free week in March.
+A week off school with nothing to do gets kids all excited until spring break begins and they are bored out of their minds.
+If you’re looking for ideas and places to keep those creative juices running until school starts again check out these 11 activities for last-minute boredom busters.

 2. Saddle Up from some specially priced rides with Oregon Beach Rides.
 Kids 6 and up will enjoy this hour long trot along the sandy shores of Nehalem Bay.
 It’s $65/child and $75/adult, and don’t forget to call before you drive on over!